-For brevity, only MoCA related brain regions are discussed here.
+For brevity, only MoCA-related brain regions are discussed here.
 The top 5 brain regions selected are the parahippocampal gyrus, cuneus, inferior parietal lobule, anterior cingulate, and precuneus.
 The parahippocampal gyrus is important for memory encoding, retrieval, spatial navigation, and contextual processing \cite{hippo0}.
 For AD subjects, the parahippocampal gyrus shows atrophy with decline in episodic memory \cite{hippo1}, reduced activation during memory tasks in fMRI \cite{hippo2}, early deposition of amyloid-beta plaques and tau proteins \cite{hippo3}, and is considered a key node in the DMN with disrupted connectivity \cite{hippo4}.
-Because of this, it is not surprising that this region was extremely impactful.
-The cuneus, a region on the occipital lobe responsible for higher-order visual processing, has been implicated in cognitive impairment by atrophy and hypometabolism that are associated with deficits in visual processing, spatial navigation, and attentional functions in AD subjects \cite{cuneus1, cuneus2, cuneus3}.
-The precuneus is a region with many daydreaming-like functions such as mental imagery, episodic memory, self-reflection, and it is an activate part of the DMN in rs-fMRI \cite{precuneus0}.
+Because of this, it is not surprising that this region had a significant impact.
+The cuneus, a region of the occipital lobe responsible for higher-order visual processing, has been implicated in cognitive impairment through atrophy and hypometabolism associated with deficits in visual processing, spatial navigation, and attentional functions in AD subjects \cite{cuneus1, cuneus2, cuneus3}.
+The precuneus is a region with many daydreaming-like functions, such as mental imagery, episodic memory, and self-reflection, and it is an active part of the DMN in rs-fMRI \cite{precuneus0}.
 Similarly, the precuneus shows reduced metabolism and atrophy in AD subjects \cite{precuneus1, precuneus2}.
-The inferior parietal lobule (IPL) is involved in various cognitive processes such as speech, language, spatial reasoning, working memory, and number processing \cite{ipl1}.
-The IPL undergoes changes in the thickness of its banks during the transition from healthy to mild impairment \cite{ipl2}, and abnormal functional connectivity changes occur with respect to other networks such as salience, sensorimotor, and executive \cite{ipl3}.
-Lastly, the anterior cingulate (ACC) plays a major role in emotion regulation and processing like impulse control, motivation, goal-directed behavior, and emotional pain perception \cite{acc1}.
+The inferior parietal lobule (IPL) is involved in various cognitive processes, including speech, language, spatial reasoning, working memory, and number processing \cite{ipl1}.
+The IPL undergoes changes in thickness of its banks during the transition from healthy to mild impairment \cite{ipl2}, and abnormal functional connectivity changes occur relative to other networks, such as salience, sensorimotor, and executive \cite{ipl3}.
+Lastly, the anterior cingulate (ACC) plays a major role in emotion regulation and processing, like impulse control, motivation, goal-directed behavior, and emotional pain perception \cite{acc1}.
 For AD subjects, the ACC exhibits reduced thickness \cite{acc2} and decreased functional connectivity \cite{acc3}, which has connections to high agitation, irritability, and anxiety in people with AD \cite{acc4}.
-To summarize, our findings of relevant brain regions for behavior score prediction in rs-fMRI closely align with established medical research on impaired regions in AD; which may be useful for intervention strategies such as multi-region HD-tDCS applications.
+To summarize, our findings of relevant brain regions for behavior score prediction in rs-fMRI closely align with established medical research on impaired regions in AD, which may be useful for intervention strategies such as multi-region HD-tDCS applications.